Summer Volunteer Hannah Tall

 How did you get involved with College Summit?

 College Summit came to my high school in New York City when I was a junior, so I saw them working with our senior class and it got us pretty stoked to get involved the following year.
 During senior year, I was chosen as a Peer Leader, but at the last minute I couldn’t attend the workshop.
 I’m kind of grateful that I didn’t, because it opened up the opportunity for someone else in my class and seeing the mix of students they selected for the workshop, I knew it wasn’t about sending the high achievers, but about sending students who the school believed exhibited leadership, not just scholastic promise.
-I saw my peers really step in to their leadership roles after their summer workshop.
+I saw my peers really step in to their leadership roles after their student driven summer workshop.
 Fast forward to my freshman year in college, and I applied to be an Alumni Leader during summer workshops, which were life altering.
 And since then, I’ve been a summer volunteer as a Writing Coach during workshops.

 How would you describe College Summit workshops to a friend?